AriFordsham/GHCWiki/ghc-api-status.md

 - Functions that previously worked on a `Session` are now in `Ghc`.  `newSession` is now `withGhc` which is the exported run function for the `Ghc` monad.
 - `parseStaticFlags` has been removed, the functionality is now integrated with `withGhc`.
 Before users had to be really careful in what order to call functions.
 - ATM, most things that import `GHC.hs` are broken due to the monadification.

+## Open Issues

+- Which operations should automatically call `clearWarnings`?
+- Get Haddock to work.
+- Error handling strategy.
+- Remove `compileToCore` (it says it's there for backwards compatibility only)
+- What's the deal with `SuccessFlag`?
+Shouldn't that be `Either SomeError ()`?